joshwyatt/tools-docs/tools/graphql-tools/generate-schema.md

 });
 ```

-If you're exporting array of schema strings and there are circular dependencies, the array can be wrapped in a function.
+If you're exporting an array of schema strings and there are circular dependencies, the array can be wrapped in a function.
 The `makeExecutableSchema` function will only include each type definition once, even if it is imported multiple times by different types, so you don't have to worry about deduplicating the strings.

 ```js
 // author.js